Sony RX100 V versus Fujifilm X-T20

 Both the RX100 V and the X-T20 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the X-T20 followed on from the Fujifilm X-T10.

 So what is the bottom line?
-Is the Sony RX100 V better than the Fujifilm X-T20 or vice versa?
+Which of the two cameras – the Sony RX100 V or the Fujifilm X-T20 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.